 Everybody can participate: school students, university students, professionals!
-It consists of two independent the Internet rounds:
+It consists of two independent online rounds:

 Read, what other participants write about NSUCRYPTO!

 Have a look on the problems from the previous Olympiads and their solutions.
 Join us!

 Cryptographic center (Novosibirsk) aims to conduct research and develop education in cryptograpy and discrete mathematics, as well as hold conference SIBECRYPT and Summer school in crypto.